JJHPhoto/writeandread/README.md

 3. Next, run `node index.js`.
 This will start to run my application.
 Please answer the prompted questions accordingly.

 Below is a gif of how to install.

 ![](InstaDemo.gif)

 ## Demo of application

-If you would like to see how the application works, please watch the video below.
+If you would like to see how the application works, please click on the link below to watch a demo video.

 [App Demo](https://drive.google.com/file/d/1vXu7oQeFB---JDREjoagf0jKMXrZip2s/view)